Smart Strategies for European Sightseeing

 European houses of worship offer some amazing art and architecture — not to mention a welcome seat and a cool respite from the heat.
 You may be there just to see the Caravaggio over the side altar, but others are there as worshippers.
 Be a respectful visitor.

 At active places of worship, visitors may not be allowed inside for one or more time periods throughout the day.
 If you are already inside, you may be asked to leave so as not to disturb the congregation.
-Check online, or in your guidebook's listing, to avoid showing up at a church or mosque when it's closed for worship.
-Some services are open to the public.
+Check your guidebook's listing to avoid showing up when a place is closed to tourists.
+But keep in mind that many churches welcome visiting worshippers.
 One of my favorite experiences in Great Britain is to attend evensong — a daily choral service — at a grand cathedral.

 Some churches have coin-operated audio boxes that describe the art and history; just set the dial to English, insert your coins, and listen.
 Coin boxes near a piece of art illuminate the work (and present a better photo opportunity).
 I pop in a coin whenever I can.
 It improves my experience, is a favor to other visitors trying to appreciate a great piece of art in the dark, and is a little contribution to that church.
 Whenever possible, let there be light.